sgagliano/sgagliano.github.io/research.md

 ---

 ### Research Summary
-Our research program the goal of applying computational tools to investigate the impact of biological systems on aging using genetic data, including sex stratified analyses
+Our research program the goal of applying computational tools to investigate the impact of biological systems on aging using genetic data, including sex stratified analyses.

 Some of our lab's research interests are to:
 <p>(1) identify and better <b>understand genetic contributors for complex traits of aging</b> to help detect targets for more effective treatment options, and</p>